 Disability Statement for Course Syllabi: Faculty members are encouraged to include an accommodation statement in their syllabi.
 The following are examples of two possible statements:

-If you have a disability for which you may be requesting an accommodation, please contact Ann Smith, Director of Disability Services in East Annex, 581-2319, as early as possible in the term.
+If you have a disability for which you may be requesting an accommodation, please contact Disability Support Services in East Annex, 581-2319, as early as possible in the term.

 If you need course adaptations or accommodations because of a disability, please contact Disability Support Services (121 East Annex, 581-2319)

 Keep it Confidential.
 Make every attempt to discuss the student’s disability accommodations and needs in private.
 It is the student’s right to self-disclose their disability to others, not yours.

 What should I do when asked for an accommodation?

 The University has designated Disability Support Services (DSS), as the office coordinating accommodations and services.
 Please refer the student to DSS where:

 1) Medical and psychological documentation can be reviewed and stored

 2) Appropriate accommodation alternatives are explored